opattison/olivermakes/_pages/hire.md

 <ul class="details no-bullets">

   {% include block/details-item.html title="HTML and CSS" expanded="I have a passion for well-written, thoughtful HTML and CSS.
-Although it is often dismissed as a simple markup language, getting HTML right is challenging, both when dealing with visual design and accessibility and usability." %}
+Although it is often dismissed as a simple markup language, getting HTML right is challenging, both when dealing with visual design and accessibility and usability." icon="html5" %}

   {% include block/details-item.html title="Jekyll" expanded="Jekyll is my favorite tool for designing and publishing content on the web.
-Most of the sites that I build these days are static sites (using Jekyll), with minimal but flexible configuration and high performance." %}
+Most of the sites that I build these days are static sites (using Jekyll), with minimal but flexible configuration and high performance." icon="jekyll" %}

-  {% include block/details-item.html title="JavaScript" expanded="I have been learning JavaScript for the past few years, working on interactive user interfaces and enhancing projects." %}
+  {% include block/details-item.html title="JavaScript" expanded="I have been learning JavaScript for the past few years, working on interactive user interfaces and enhancing projects." icon="javascript" %}

   {% include block/details-item.html title="Web publishing systems" expanded="I have designed and developed sites with Shopify, Statamic, WordPress, and other content management systems.
-My focus has been on integrating front-end design with content editing systems, and organizing content structures for editors." %}
+My focus has been on integrating front-end design with content editing systems, and organizing content structures for editors." icon="statamic" %}

 </ul>

-## Other skills
+## More about me

 <ul class="details no-bullets">